voc/voctopublish/README.md

 ### Debian / Ubuntu
 ```
 sudo apt-get install python3 python3-requests python3-pip ffmpeg
-sudo pip3 install paramiko configparser twitter pillow
+pip3 install paramiko configparser twitter pillow mastodon
 ```

 ## Usage
 use the provided client.conf.example to tell the script to which hosts it should talk.
 Most of the configuration is done in the tracker
-Some examples for usefull properties can be found on [5]
+Some examples for usefull properties can be found on [6]

 "Viel Spaß am Gerät"